 Precautions, Risks and Side Effects

 More is not better!
-Although apple cider vinegar is safe and healthy for most people, consuming large amounts can be problematic.
+Although ACV is safe and healthy for most people, consuming large amounts can be problematic.
 Side effects include erosion of tooth enamel, burning of the esophagus, throat or skin, and decreased potassium levels.

-- Never drink ACV straight!
+- Never drink apple cider vinegar straight!
 Always dilute apple cider vinegar in water to prevent negative side effects.

 - It’s always best to start with less and increase the dose gradually.

 - Apple cider vinegar is high in histamines, a chemical that is released by cells in response to injury, inflammation and allergic reactions.
 For those who are histamine-sensitive or intolerant, ACV may not be the ideal antidote for you!

 - If you’re taking diabetes medications, talk to your practitioner before using apple cider vinegar.
 Because ACV may help reduce blood sugar levels, you may need to modify your dosage of diabetes medications to prevent hypoglycemia symptoms.